docker-mailserver/docker-mailserver/docs/content/examples/tutorials/dovecot-solr.md

 Dovecot supports several FTS backends for providing fast and efficient full text searching of e-mails directly from the IMAP server.

-As the size of your mail storage grows, the benefits of FTS is especially notable:
+As the size of your mail storage grows, the benefits of FTS are especially notable:

 - Without FTS, Dovecot would perform a search query by checking each individual email stored for a match, and then repeat this process again from scratch for the exact same query in future.
 - Some mail clients (_like Thunderbird_) may provide their own indexing and search features when all mail to search is stored locally, otherwise Dovecot needs to handle the search query (_for example webmail and mobile clients, like Gmail_).
 - FTS indexes each mail into a database for querying instead, where it can skip the cost of inspecting irrelevant emails for a query.

+!!! warning "This is a community contributed guide"

+    It extends [our official docs for Dovecot FTS][docs::dovecot::full-text-search] with a focus on Apache Solr.
+DMS does not officially support this integration.

 ## Setup Solr for DMS